 The front entrance also contains the location of the substation and bin centre, which is probably the most practical location for it to be at – as far away from the residential towers as possible.

 The main entrance itself features a series of pavilions that overlook a Sky Bridge, which forms the shelter of the drop-off point.
 I do feel that the drop-off point seems a little small considering the scale of the development, and also because I think that this is an area that would be used quite frequently.

 Personally, the entrance is quite underwhelming as well.
 And you can tell that no extra effort was made for it given that it wasn’t mentioned in the marketing brochure.

 Perhaps that can be forgiven, as the rest of the estate is quite spectacular.
 Similarly to Parc Clematis, about 60% of its grounds will be home to its as marketed “more than 100 lifestyle facilities”.

 But as always, take these claims with a pinch of salt as many of these facilities are just different terms for what is essentially the same thing.
 For example, I counted 10 lawns and 19 pavilions – each with a different name (the marketing team must have had a real headache trying to come up with unique ones!)

-So yes while you do get a wide variety of facilities, it isn’t extensive as you might initially think from the marketing materials.
+So yes, while you do get a wide variety of facilities, it isn’t extensive as you might initially think.

 First up is the 50m lap pool which is flanked by an extensive pool deck and the Botanical Lawn (basically a green lawn with a series of seating pods).
 Along with the Feature Courtyard on the left, it does look to be a nicely manicured space – but I can’t say it’ll be the quietest of ambiences as it is located the closest to the AYE.